-How can we provide such understanding/interpretation that will allow users to trust the ML model they indirectly use, and the model's designers to improve it?
-This is a crucial question that needs to be considered before we expect people to trust, and hence actually use robotic systems.
-We aspire that our work will be a significant contribution towards answering that question.
+How can we provide such understanding/interpretation that will allow users to trust the ML model they (indirectly) use, and the model's designers to improve it?
+This is a crucial question that needs to be considered before we expect people to trust, and hence actually use robotic systems, and is the fundamental research question that we aim to tackle.